Choosing a foundation model in watsonx.ai

 Foundation models that you can tune

-The following table shows the methods for tuning foundation models that are available in IBM watsonx.ai.
+The following table shows the methods that you can use to tune foundation models provided in IBM watsonx.ai.
 A checkmark (✓) indicates that the tuning method that is named in the column header is supported by the foundation model.

 Model types and IP indemnification